 Like Mindy Kaling, I think these articles that say not to do it, completely miss the point.

-Why You Should Let Your Daughter Dress Up As a Princess For Halloween
+4 Reasons Why You Should Let Your Daughter Be a Princess This Halloween

 Being a Princess Means Being Strong